-Where ACP sheets are installed with pasting method and thermal expansion is expected, we recommend to use flexible & weather resistance glue only.
+Where ACP sheets are installed with the pasting method and thermal expansion is expected, we recommend using flexible & weather resistance glue only.
 The flexibility of glue should be approximately 300-350%.
-The glue thickness will generally be a minimum of 3mm and will be in conical shape.
+The glue thickness will generally be a minimum of 3mm and will be in a conical shape.
 The glue will be applied with glue guns.
 If spacer is required then the glue height will be 2 times of spacer height.
-The double headed tape can also be of same thickness.
-Please also follow the instruction of glue or tape supplier.
+The double-headed tape can also be of same thickness.
+Please also follow the instruction of the glue or tape supplier.
 The surface should be free from foreign particle, contamination of chemicals & water.

-Viva ACP can be easily used by making tray; following instruction should be taken for ACP installation.
+Viva ACP can be easily used by making a tray; the following instruction should be taken for ACP installation.

-1. Panels should be fabricated into tray with aluminium frame.
+1. Panels should be fabricated into the tray with aluminium frame.

-2. All joints should be protected with approved sealant.
+2. All joints should be protected with an approved sealant.

 3. Finished tray should be delivered to the site complete with components marking for easy identification and assembly.

-4 Fasteners including screws, nuts, bolts, and other items are required for joining of panel should be non-magnetic stainless steel.
+4 Fasteners including screws, nuts, bolts, and other items are required for joining the panel should be non-magnetic stainless steel.